-LINK TO SENIOR: ESSENTIAL MATHEMATICS (APPLIED ESSENTIAL)
+LINK TO SENIOR: Essential Mathematics (Applied subject) PRE-REQUISITE SUBJECTS: Year 9 Mathematics

-PRE-REQUISITE SUBJECTS: Year 9 Mathematics
+Foundation Mathematics is aimed at students who wish to take a flexible pathway in Year 11 (TAFE, Work, Applied Pathway).
+A review of student results will be undertaken at the end of Term 3, Year 9 to determine the most appropriate strand of Mathematics for Year 10.

-Foundation Mathematics is aimed at students who wish to take an flexible pathway in Year 11 (TAFE, Work, Applied Pathway).
-A review of student results will be undertaken at the end of Term 3, Year 9 to determine the most appropriate strand of maths for Year 10 study.
 Students will be placed into the mathematics level based on results and conversations with Parents/Guardians.